mhocSNHU/mhocSNHU.github.io/README.md

 **Narrative Directory:**

 The narratives can be found in each project directory or all together here.
+A copy of the project proposal can also be downloaded from here.

 <a href="https://mhocsnhu.github.io/narratives/"> Narratives</a>